elhoncho/ProjectLab4/README.md

 # ProjectLab4

-1. Setup Instructions to run Flight Controller
+1.Setup Instructions to run Flight Controller

     This code was developed using OpenSTM32 and CubeMX